Optimized Projections for Compressed Sensing via Direct Mutual Coherence Minimization: Numerical Results

-We compare our DMCM-P with the algorithms of Elad \cite{elad2007optimized}, Xu et al. \cite{xu2010optimized} and Duarte-Carajalino and Sapiro \cite{duarte2009learning} measured by the mutual coherence of $\PP\D$.
-We test on three schemes: (1) $m=[6:2:16]$, $n=60$, $d=30$; (2) $m=[10:5:35]$, $n=120$, $d=60$; (3) $m=[10:10:50]$, $n=180$, $d=90$.
-Figure \ref{fig_mcvsproj} shows the mutual coherence of $\PP\D$ as a function of the number of measurements $m$.
-It can be seen that our DMCM-P achieves a better projection such that $\PP\D$ has lower mutual coherence for any given $\D$.
-Such achieved results are similar to DMCM in Figure \ref{fig_mcvsnummeas}.
-It is worth mentioning that though our DMCM-P in (\ref{prolcdsm2}) does not minimize the mutual coherence of $\PP\D$ directly.
-We still achieve as low mutual coherence of $\PP\D$ as $\M$ since the difference of $\PP\D$ and $\M$ tends to be very small in (\ref{prolcdsm2}).
+We compare our DMCM-P with the algorithms of Elad \cite{elad2007optimized}, Xu et al. \cite{xu2010optimized} and Duarte-Carajalino and Sapiro \cite{duarte2009learning} on the mutual coherence of $\PP\D$.
+We test on three settings: (1) $m=[6:2:16]$, $n=60$, $d=30$; (2) $m=[10:5:35]$, $n=120$, $d=60$; and (3) $m=[10:10:50]$, $n=180$, $d=90$.
+Figure \ref{fig_mcvsproj} shows the mutual coherence of $\PP\D$ as a function of the number $m$ of measurements.
+It can be seen that our DMCM-P achieves the best projection such that $\PP\D$ has the lowest mutual coherences in all the three settings.
+So are the standard deviations.
+Note that our algorithm does not use any special property of $\D$.
+So it is expected to work for $\D$ in other distributions as well.
+We test our method in the case that the elements of $\D$ are uniformly distributed in $[0,1]$ and report the results in Figure \ref{mc_uniform_dist}.
+It can be seen that our method still outperforms other methods in both mean and standard deviation.

-Figure \ref{fig_3_errorvssparsity} shows the distribution of the absolute values of inner products between distinct columns of $\PP\D$ with $m=20,n=120,d=60$.
-It can be seen that our DMCM-P has shortest tail, showing that the number of the Gram entries that are closer to the ideal Welch bound is larger than the compared methods.
-Such a result is consistent with the low mutual coherence values depicted in Figure \ref{fig_mcvsproj}.
+Furthermore, Figure \ref{fig_3_errorvssparsity} shows the distribution of the absolute values of inner products between distinct columns of $\PP\D$ with $m=20$, $n=120$, and $d=60$.
+It can be seen that our DMCM-P has the shortest tail, showing that the number of elements in the Gram matrix that are closer to the ideal Welch bound is larger than the compared methods.
+Such a result is consistent with the lowest mutual coherences shown in Figure \ref{fig_mcvsproj}.

+Finally, we report the running time of the algorithms of Elad, Xu, Duarte and our DMCM-P in Table \ref{tabtime}.
+The settings of the algorithms are the same as those in Figure \ref{fig_mcvsproj} and the running time is reported based on different choices of $m$, $d$ and $n$.
+It can be seen that Duarte is the fastest method since it has a closed form solution.
+Our DMCM-P is not very efficient since we use the continuation trick in Algorithm \ref{continution_altmin}, which repeats Algorithm \ref{altmin} many times.
+Note that speeding up the algorithm, although valuable, is not the main focus of this paper.
+Actually, for many applications the projection matrix $\PP$ can be computed offline.
+So we leave the speeding-up issue as future work.